 Use Hue to change the hues in a layer while maintaining the tones and saturation of the original.

-The Saturation Blend Mode preserves the luminosity and hue of the base layer, whilst adopting the lowest saturation value of each, for any given pixel.
+The Saturation Blend Mode preserves the luminosity and hue of the base layer.
+It does this whilst adopting the lowest saturation value of each, for any given pixel.

 Color preserves the luminosity of the base layer while adopting the hue and saturation of the blend layer.
 This makes it ideal for coloring monochromatic images.
-You could, for example, create a fully shaded character portrait in greyscale, and use a Color layer over the top of it to quickly and easily bring it to full color.
+For example, if creating a fully shaded character portrait in greyscale, use a Color layer over the top to make it to full color.